sunesimonsen/7W17732/Readme.md

 This will require the router module asynchronously and call the given function with the loaded module.
 In order to start listening for url changes we start the <a href="http://documentcloud.github.com/backbone/#History">Backbone history</a> tracking when the router is loaded.

-Start the application with the following command in a console an let it run in the backgroud.
+Start the application with the following command in a console an let it run in the background.
 There should be no need to restart the server:

     mvn jetty:run

-Open the following adresse in a browser:
+Open the following address in a browser:

     http://0.0.0.0:8080/7W17732/